 Conwy was begun in March of 1283, before the death of Dafydd ap Gruffydd and is located on the west bank of the Conwy river, which is of more than symbolic significance.
 It was the Conwy River that was the barrier between east and west Gwynedd, and the difficulty in forcing it that delaying Edward’s conquest of Wales.
 With a massive castle on the west bank of the river, he gained a permanent foothold in Snowdonia and the patrimony of the Princes of Gwynedd.

-Beaumaris was built on Anglesey, near the ruins of Llanfaes Abbey (which the English destroyed), which had been patronized by the Welsh Princes.
-At one point, the sarcophogus of Joanna, Llywelyn Fawr’s wife, was used as a horse trough, but is now on display at the castle.
+Beaumaris was built on Angesey, near the ruins of Llanfaes Abbey (which the English destroyed), which had been patronized by the Welsh Princes.
+At one point, the sarcophogus of Joanna, Llywelyn Fawr’s wife, was used as a horse trough, but is now on display at a nearby church (St. Mary’s).
 The castle wasn’t built until 1295, as a result of the rebellion in late 1294 by Madog ap Llywelyn.
 The entire population of Llanfaes was moved in order to build it.

 Edward built Caernarfon (or Caernarvon, the English spelling, since the Welsh town was destroyed to build it and English settlers brought in, much like at Rhuddlan and Conwy), beginning in May, 1283.
 It became his primary seat in Wales, and it was here that his son, Edward II was born–intentionally–to give credence to Edward I’s later naming of him the Prince of Wales.